ZonerLost/canada_adminpanel/README.md

-# React + Vite
+# CuidadoLatino Canada

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project is the CuidadoLatino Canada admin dashboard — a React + Vite starter with HMR and ESLint configured.

 Currently, two official plugins are available: